Quantum lattice dynamics and their importance in ternary superhydride clathrates: Discussion

 We are now left with the question: what is the stability boundary of \fmm-\BSH?
 In our previous work on \BSH~\cite{Lucrezi2022}, we challenged the common practice of assuming the range of metastability of high-pressure hydride phases to coincide with the range of (an)harmonic dynamical stability, which systematically underestimates the stabilization pressures needed to synthesize these materials in reality~\cite{PhysRevB.99.220502,Kong2021,Errea2016,Einaga2016}.
 Dynamical stability is only a prerequisite for thermodynamic metastability, which is characterized by the existence of a distinctive enthalpy barrier that protects a metastable phase from decomposition into other phases (kinetic stability).
-We calculated the enthalpy transition path to the thermodynamic groundstate at different pressures (corresponding to a decomposition of the \fmm\ \BSH\ phase into \mbox{BaSiH$_6$ + H$_2$} in molecular form), and could estimate the barrier height from the intermediate structures.
+In our previous work~\cite{Lucrezi2022}, we calculated the enthalpy transition path to the thermodynamic groundstate at different pressures (corresponding to a decomposition of the \fmm\ \BSH\ phase into \mbox{BaSiH$_6$ + H$_2$} in molecular form), and could estimate the barrier height from the intermediate structures (cf. Supplementary Fig.~16, where we also report the minor influence of ZPE on the determined barrier heights).
 In combination with the calculated convex hulls for the B-S-H system, we can argue with confidence that the \fmm\ \BSH\ phase could be synthesized above \SI{100}{GPa}, and retained down to $\sim\SI{30}{GPa}$, where a distinctive enthalpy barrier still exists.
 At lower pressures, metastable \fmm\ \BSH\ will decompose, even though (anharmonic) lattice dynamics calculations predict it to be stable.
 Hence, kinetic stability poses a stricter bound for synthesizability than dynamical stability.

-\textbf{In conclusion}, employing \textit{ab-initio} machine-learned MTPs, we were able to perform \SSCHA\ calculations for \BSH\ at various pressures for supercells up to $4 \times 4 \times 4$ and more than \SI{100000}{} individuals.
-The inclusion of QI effects, anharmonicity, and ph-ph interactions within the \SSCHA-framework increases the pressure of dynamical stability from $p_\text{dyn}\approx\SI{3}{GPa}$ to $\tilde{p}_\text{dyn}\approx\SI{20}{GPa}$.
+In conclusion, employing ab-initio machine-learned MTPs, we were able to perform \SSCHA\ calculations for \BSH\ at various pressures for supercells up to $4 \times 4 \times 4$ and more than \SI{100000}{} individuals.
+The inclusion of QI effects, anharmonicity, and ph-ph interactions within the \SSCHA-framework increases the pressure of dynamical stability from \mbox{\pdyn\ $\approx$ \SI{3}{GPa}} to $\tilde{p}_\text{dyn}\approx\SI{20}{GPa}$.
 We identified the change in structure due to QI effects to be the main driving force here, something that can already be captured to good approximation at the level of harmonic zero-point energy corrections.